FarmHackNL/fertiliserlist/README.md

 This list provides a common/trade name, a code, unit of application, nutrients-contents, and more.

 We aim to make this a reasonably complete list.

+## Contributing

+You can extend and improve this list by

+- submiting a pull request
+- editing the underlying [Google Sheets](https://docs.google.com/spreadsheets/d/1oplc6Zr62abCfWWfN68MPQUT8uVkaa6Mr8sDHl2LKNQ/edit#gid=0) document.